alexirpan/alexirpan.github.io/_posts/2015-10-16-friendship-games-geometry.markdown

 geometry.
 I took a course on Euclidean geometry for math contests.
 I made honorable mention in Bay Area Math Olympiad because I knew about [radical axes](https://en.wikipedia.org/wiki/Radical_axis).
 This is an animation of two high school students competing on a geometry problem.
 THIS WAS ACTUALLY MY LIFE.
-One huge part of my life got animated into another huge part of my life.
+One huge part of my identity got animated into another huge part of my identity.
 It's so wonderful.

 And the animators didn't half-ass it either.
 These chalkboards look like valid geometry proofs.
 There's no immediate reason to believe they aren't.
-I wonder if the proof's valid...
+I wonder if the proof's correct...

 Cue the nerdsniping.